uselessvevo/fuse-box/docs/en/README.md

-Yes, there are many libraries for **Python** for validation, "cleaning" and loading/unloading data, but we wanted to make one package for all the tasks because of its specificity.
+Yes, there are many libraries for **Python** for validation, "cleaning" and loading/unloading data, but we wanted to make one lite, minimalistic package for all the tasks because of its specificity.